LLNL/llnl.github.io/about/faq.md

   {% include components/accordion.html title='How do I let people know about my new repo?' content=accordionContent %}

 {% capture accordionContent %}
 Submit a pull request!
 This website is a GitHub repo just like any other LLNL open source project.
 News is housed in the [`_posts` directory](https://github.com/LLNL/llnl.github.io/tree/main/_posts), and templates are found in the [LLNL/.github repo](https://github.com/LLNL/.github).
-See the guidelines below about contributing.
+See [Contributing Guidelines](../contribute) for more information.

 Before contributing, please contact [open-source@llnl.gov](mailto:open-source@llnl.gov) with your idea or if you have questions about whether your proposed content requires the LLNL review and release process.
 {% endcapture %}